Jon-Becker/research/papers/accuracy-of-prediction-markets/accuracy-of-prediction-markets.md

 ### Comparison to External Forecasts

 A rigorous accuracy test compares prediction markets to established alternatives. <context title="Diercks, Katz & Wright (2026).
-Federal Reserve working paper FEDS 2026.010.">**Recent Fed research**</context> benchmarks Kalshi against professional forecasters, surveys, and futures markets:
+Federal Reserve working paper FEDS 2026.010.
+'Kalshi and the Rise of Macro Markets.'">**Recent Fed research**</context> benchmarks Kalshi against professional forecasters, surveys, and futures markets on macroeconomic events with clear, unambiguous resolutions:

-- **FOMC rate decisions:** Kalshi maintained <context title="Perfect record on all FOMC decisions from Jan 2022 through June 2024 (15 decisions).">**perfect accuracy**</context> from 2022–2024, with neither Bloomberg consensus nor fed funds futures matching this performance.
+- **FOMC rate decisions:** Kalshi's forecasts have proven <context title="Per Diercks et al.: 'high-frequency, continuously updated, distributionally rich benchmark.'
+Exact accuracy statistics require consulting the full paper.">**consistently accurate**</context> relative to both Bloomberg consensus and fed funds futures on specific rate decisions in 2022–2024.
+The market provides real-time probability distributions where traditional surveys offer point estimates only every six weeks.
-- **CPI forecasts:** Kalshi's median forecast was 40% more accurate than Bloomberg consensus.
-Mean absolute error of 0.1pp vs 0.17pp for the consensus.
+- **CPI forecasts:** Kalshi's probabilistic forecasts showed lower mean absolute errors than Bloomberg consensus in the Fed's analysis.
-- **High-frequency updates:** Kalshi provides real-time probability distributions, while surveys are released only every six weeks, giving markets a structural informational advantage.
+- **High-frequency updates:** Kalshi provides continuously updating probability distributions, providing what the Fed researchers describe as a \"distributionally rich\" source of real-time probability estimates.

 The pattern holds across other domains.
 Weather markets outperform nearest-neighbor NWS forecasts by 100% when traders apply station-specific bias correction.
 The advantage is not that traders are better meteorologists; it is that they apply local knowledge that gridded models cannot.